nebrius/typescript-workshop/README.md

 - Add new functionality to the client:
     - Now, instead of only selecting the first result from a search query, display all of the search results and let the user pick
     - To suppor the above, create a common `GridView` component that is used by the meme list in `ContainerView` and by the search results in this new view.
+- Add unit tests to the server and client:
+    - For the purposes of this workshop, don't worry about getting good code coverage numbers.
+It's more important to learn how to set up the build infrastructure properly so that you can write your unit tests in TypeScript.
+    - You should write the unit tests in TypeScript, and you should `require` modules from the main `src/` folder.
+    - Stretch goal: integrate code coverage into the unit tests